jaredraycoleman/quickbrush-obsidian-plugin/README.md

-# QuickBrush for Obsidian
+# Quickbrush for Obsidian

-Generate AI-powered images directly from your Obsidian notes using your own OpenAI API key.
-Create character portraits, scenes, creatures, and items with just a few clicks.
+Generate AI-powered images from your Obsidian notes using your OpenAI API key (BYOK).
+Create character portraits, scenes, creatures, and items with a few clicks.

+**A tool by Wizzlethorpe Labs.**

 ## Features